leiDnedyA/c-file-explorer/README.md

 TODO:

-- Write a function to read a directory and return a model
+- Figure out a way to get the current selected directory or file from model and cursor pos
 - Figure out the best way to display files, sorting by filetype
 - Add makefile